 Please see your registering University regulations for further details.

-Students will be notified of their provisional module marks by the Nuclear Programmes Administrator.
+Students will be notified of their provisional module marks by the postgraduate taught office.
 Final marks will be notified following the annual meeting of the Examining Board, which usually takes place in October/November.

 APPEALS